 With confidence, you have won even before you have started. – Marcus Garvey

-As the end of July steadily approaches, it’s likely that more than just your mental countdown to the bar exam has begun.
+As the bar exam steadily approaches, it’s likely that more than just your mental countdown to the bar exam has begun.
 Nerves now flutter in your stomach, your body feels tense, and second-guessing your study habits has almost become routine.
 Your mind floods with unexpected questions.
 You ask yourself, ‘Have I been studying enough?’
 ‘Do I really know the material?’
 ‘How do I know my bar prep program is working for me?’

 - Silence “The Voice” – Most people know “the little voice in their head” well enough to recognize that it is the most common source of doubt.
 “The Voice” provokes anxious thoughts that make you question everything you’ve ever studied for the bar exam and asks you, ‘Do you really know what you’re learning?
 How do you know your efforts will be enough to pass?’
 Though it may be difficult not to second-guess yourself, a little positivity goes a long way.
 Eliminate “The Voice” by continuously tracking and reminding yourself of your study progress.
 Time reaps results.
 If you practice replacing uncertainty with positivity while studying, you will increase confidence in both your study efforts and the knowledge you have of the law.

-- Know Where You Stand – Utilize your bar prep program to evaluate your knowledge of the subjects that will be covered on the exam – Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts – prior to exam day.
-With AdaptiBar, you can predict your MBE RAW score with proven accuracy by looking at your overall average stats on the Home page after you log in, then multiplying that number by 2.
-You can also look back at material from your comprehensive review course and see what you remember from each subject.
+- Know Where You Stand – Utilize your bar prep program to evaluate your knowledge of the subjects that will be covered on the exam prior to exam day.
+Look at your stats on your AdaptiBar dashboard.
+Look back at the material from your comprehensive review course and see what you remember from each subject.
 If you have a good idea of where you stand leading up to the bar exam, you won’t have reason to doubt how much you know on exam day.

 - Look Like a Lawyer –If you look your best, you will feel and perform your best.
 That’s what recent studies have indicated, revealing that it is scientifically possible to ‘dress for success’.
 Dressing nicely, especially on exam day, will make you feel like the lawyer you are testing to become.
 Sitting up straight has also been proven to elicit feelings of confidence and positivity during test-taking.
 By putting a little extra effort into your daily routine and posture, you can attain the extra confidence needed to study more efficiently and test more effectively on exam day.